-The Bloomberg China-US Equity Index (CH55BN) of the most-traded Chinese companies in New York lost 1.2 percent last week to 90.30, led by a 9.7 slump in China Unicom (CHU)Spreadtrum Communications Inc. (SPRD), a Shanghai-based mobile-phone chip designer, dropped for the first time in five weeks.
+The Bloomberg China-US Equity Index (CH55BN) of the most-traded Chinese companies in New York lost 1.2 percent last week to 90.30, led by a 9.7 slump in China Unicom (CHU:US)Spreadtrum Communications Inc. (SPRD:US), a Shanghai-based mobile-phone chip designer, dropped for the first time in five weeks.
 Cnooc Ltd. (883), China’s largest offshore explorer, posted the biggest retreat in six weeks.

 European finance ministers quarreled last week over the strategy to contain the debt crisis, with creditor countries resisting leniency for Greece as data showed German business confidence fell to the lowest in more than two years in June.
 Taiwanese smartphone maker HTC Corp. reduced its sales forecast this month after demand in Europe fell short of the company’s forecast and Nomura Holdings Inc. cut revenue estimates for Nokia Oyj’s handsets on June 22.

 “Weakness in Europe’s macroeconomy impacts high-end smartphone demand, and companies have lowered their sales forecast for this year,” Jun Zhang, an analyst at Wedge Partners Corp. in Greenwood Village, Colorado said by phone on June 22.
 “Spreadtrum’s stock slump and slower-than-expected growth in Unicom’s 3G users reflected investors’ recent weak sentiment toward the smartphone market.”